nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

           Expected: List of contacts will be filtered.
 Only the contacts with both 'friends' and 'clients' tag will be shown.
 Whitespace is ignored.
        3. Test case: `filter `<br>
           Expected: Error message is shown prompting the user to specify the tags that they like the contacts to be filtered by.
-       4. Other incorrect delete commands to try: `sort` (No specified field or ordering ), `sort company asc` (invalid field ) <br>
-          Expected: Error messages corresponding to the error described is shown and list is not sorted.
-User is prompted to key in command correctly.

 ### Marking a contact as requiring follow-up